'Queen Goneril' by Erin Shields and 'King Lear' by William Shakespeare

 Additionally, I now have a new context for understanding the scene where Gloucester’s eyes are plucked out in ‘Lear’.
 Originally, I found Regan to hold such a profound disregard for any life, let alone the life of Gloucester.

 However, Shields presupposes in ‘Queen Goneril’ that a drunken Gloucester (Lear’s closest friend) molests and assaults Regan in the wine cellar of her home.
 She carries this dark secret with her for years even into her marriage with the Duke of Cornwall.
-Yes, our modern context states what Goneril does is horrific, brutal, and bloody (and that moment is heightened during the performance) and that doesn’t excuse the crime committed against Gloucester, but now there is a reason why Regan does nothing her sister from inflicting the brutal treatment on the old man in the way she does.
+Yes, our modern context states what Goneril does is horrific, brutal, and bloody (and that moment is heightened during the performance) and that doesn’t excuse the crime committed against Gloucester, but now there is a reason why Regan does nothing herself to stop her sister from inflicting the brutal treatment of the old man.